Simple Techniques for Elevating Your Photography

 The subject is the focus of your photo.

-This can be a flower in the field, a person, a building, a bouquet, a floral design, etc. What are you wanting to highlight and show?
+This can be a flower in the field, a person, a building, a bouquet, a floral design, etc. What do you want to highlight and show?

 Lighting